nhscc/problem-statements/2023/blogpress/blogpress-part-2.md

 logging in, users must use their email address and password.
 When registering, users must no longer be asked to provide a username.
-When deriving a [digest value](https://developer.mozilla.org/en-US/docs/Glossary/Digest) to be sent to the API, only the email address and password should be used; see [the API documentation](https://hsccjcat4d54.docs.apiary.io/#/reference/0/user-endpoints/users-username-or-email-auth-post) for further details.
+When deriving a [digest value](https://developer.mozilla.org/en-US/docs/Glossary/Digest) to be sent to the API, only the email address and password (email + password) should be used; see
+[the API documentation](https://hsccjcat4d54.docs.apiary.io/#/reference/0/user-endpoints/users-username-or-email-auth-post)
+for further details.